stormchaserroleplaying/stormchaserRPG/CustomisationOptions/FightingStyles/BerserkStyle/index.md

 ## Mastery
 You've mastered returning pain to those who deliver it, becoming a scourge on the battlefield.
 While you are wielding a melee weapon with which you are proficient, you gain the following benefits:
 - When a creature deals damage to you with a melee weapon, it provokes an opportunity attack from you.
-On a hit, you deal additional damage equal to your proficiency bonus.
+On a hit, your weapon dice deal maxiumum damage.
 - When a creature scores a critical hit against you, you have advantage on the first attack you make against that creature before the end of your next turn.
 - Effects that would force you to act against your will, be frightened, or prevent you from attacking a creature have disadvantage.